 Illustration:

-If merchants subscribed reports through listed channels, DCMS will send the subscription information to UMS as well as any attachment or email content, UMS will execute the sending of the reports according to report subscription setting Merchant Setup.
+If merchants subscribed reports through listed channels, DCMS will send the generated reports to UMS, UMS will further deliver the reports according to subscribed report delivery channels in Merchant Setup.

-UMS will respond with error message if API message check failed or reply processing successfully if no error.
+UMS will reply with processing successfully if no error, else DCMS will acknowledge with a connection error

-UMS will send ‘Email Delivery Exception Message’ to DCMS if email sending is failed.
+UMS will send ‘Email Delivery Exception Message’ daily to DCMS once email sending is failed.

-DCMS will generate Email Recon Report daily, contains the report details what send failed via Secure Email.
+DCMS will generate Email Recon Report, contains the delivery failure details for Secure Email delivery channel.

 Exchange message format specification between DCMS—UMS:

+Whether report delivered to HSBCnet RFD or Connect H2H is also determined by CAD setup on delivery instruction, which is to be setup via HSBCnet client onboarding process.

+Report types supported for HSBCnet RFD & Connect H2H are displayed as below: